Hindus: Contemporary usage

 A young Nepali Hindu devotee during a traditional prayer ceremony at Kathmandu's Durbar Square.

-In contemporary era, Hindus are individuals who identify with one or more aspects of Hinduism, whether they are practising or non-practicing or Laissez-faire.
+In contemporary era, Hindus are individuals who identify with one or more aspects of Hinduism, whether they are practicing or non-practicing or laissez-faire.
 The term does not include those who identify with other Indian religions such as Buddhism, Jainism, Sikhism or various animist tribal religions found in India such as Sarnaism.
 The term Hindu, in contemporary parlance, includes people who accept themselves as culturally or ethnically Hindu rather than with a fixed set of religious beliefs within Hinduism.
 One need not be religious in the minimal sense, states Julius Lipner, to be accepted as Hindu by Hindus, or to describe oneself as Hindu.

 Hindus subscribe to a diversity of ideas on spirituality and traditions, but have no ecclesiastical order, no unquestionable religious authorities, no governing body, nor a single founding prophet; Hindus can choose to be polytheistic, pantheistic, monotheistic, monistic, agnostic, atheistic or humanist.
 Because of the wide range of traditions and ideas covered by the term Hinduism, arriving at a comprehensive definition is difficult.
 The religion "defies our desire to define and categorize it".
-A Hindu may, by his or her choice, draw upon ideas of other Indian or non-Indian religious thought as a resource, follow or evolve his or her personal beliefs, and still identify as a Hindu.
+A Hindu may, by choice, draw upon ideas of other Indian or non-Indian religious thought as a resource, follow or evolve their personal beliefs, and still identify as a Hindu.

 In 1995, Chief Justice P. B. Gajendragadkar was quoted in an Indian Supreme Court ruling:

 When we think of the Hindu religion, unlike other religions in the world, the Hindu religion does not claim any one prophet; it does not worship any one god; it does not subscribe to any one dogma; it does not believe in any one philosophic concept; it does not follow any one set of religious rites or performances; in fact, it does not appear to satisfy the narrow traditional features of any religion or creed.
 It may broadly be described as a way of life and nothing more.

-Although Hinduism contains a broad range of philosophies, Hindus share philosophical concepts, such as but not limiting to dharma, karma, kama, artha, moksha and samsara, even if each subscribes to a diversity of views.
+Although Hinduism contains a broad range of philosophies, Hindus share philosophical concepts, such as, but not limited to, dharma, karma, kama, artha, moksha and samsara, even if each subscribes to a diversity of views.
 Hindus also have shared texts such as the Vedas with embedded Upanishads, and common ritual grammar (Sanskara (rite of passage)) such as rituals during a wedding or when a baby is born or cremation rituals.
 Some Hindus go on pilgrimage to shared sites they consider spiritually significant, practice one or more forms of bhakti or puja, celebrate mythology and epics, major festivals, love and respect for guru and family, and other cultural traditions.
 A Hindu could: